vfxetc/sgcache/docs/index.rst

 - Reduce the request latency compared to a hosted Shotgun server;

-- Increase the redundancy of the Shotgun API, upon which we base (far too much) of our VFX pipeline;
+- Increase the redundancy of the Shotgun API, upon which we base (perhaps too much) of our VFX pipeline;

 - More flexibility in querying Shotgun data, as we may construct arbitrary